Reynaldiw/NawatechGallery/README.md

 ### Unit Test

 Somehome when run the unit test will failed/crash because `Firebase` configuration.
-To solve this, can delete this in the `AppDelegate`
+To solve this, can delete this code below in the `AppDelegate`.
+And after test should put it back to running the app.

 ```
 FirebaseApp.configure()